 Parsley is one of a kind among the herbal species.
-It takes its own sweet time to germinate which can take as long as up to six weeks.
-So, you better have a good measure of patience on hand when growing parsley from seeds.
+It takes its own sweet time to germinate, which can take as long as up to six weeks.
+So, you better have a good measure of patience on hand when you are ready to grow parsley from seeds.
 There is, however, an easy way to grow any quantity/variety of parsley in your garden, in your flower bed, or in container on your patio.

 This post may contain affiliate links.